-- Use the belts for only one child at a time.
-Do not use the belts for two or more children. - Be careful not to damage the belt webbing or hardware.
+Use the belts for only one child at a time.
+Do not use the belts for two or more children.

+- Be careful not to damage the belt webbing or hardware.
 Take care that they do not get caught or pinched in the seatback. - Inspect the belt system periodically.
 Check for cuts, fraying, and loose parts.
 Damaged parts should be replaced.
 Do not disassemble or modify the child restraint belt system. - Keep the belts clean and dry.
 If they need cleaning, use a mild soap solution or lukewarm water.
-Never use bleach, dye, or abrasive cleaners-they may severely weaken the belts.

-- Replace the built-in child restraint assembly if it has been used in a severe impact.
-The entire assembly should be replaced even if damage is not obvious. - Do not use another child restraint system over the opened built-in child restraint. - Do not use the adult lap and shoulder belt with the built-in child restraint.
+Never use bleach, dye, or abrasive cleaners-they may severely weaken the belts. - Replace the built-in child restraint assembly if it has been used in a severe impact.
+The entire assembly should be replaced even if damage is not obvious. - Do not use a separate child restraint system over the opened built-in child restraint. - When the built-in child restraint is in use, do not use the adult lap and shoulder belt instead of the builtin child restraint seat belt as it can cause severe injury to the child in a sudden stop or crash.

-1. Separate the fastener tapes behind the head restraint to separate the head pad from the seatback.
+Separate the fastener tapes behind the head restraint to separate the head pad from the seatback.
 Lower the child restraint cushion and fold back the head pad under the child restraint cushion.